8secz-johndpope/shatteredimage/README.md

 * Create a matrix of *div* elements, each div contains an *img* element
-* Use *position: aboslute* to control the position and size of each *div* in the grid
+* Use *position: abosulate* to control the position and size of each *div* in the grid
-* Use *transform: translate(x,y)* and *overflow: hidden* of the *div* to crop images into a calculated positions so that they can make up a whole image
+* Use *transform: translate(x,y)* and *overflow: hidden* of the *div* to crop images at the calculated position so that they can make up a whole image
-* To generate shattered image effect, use random number to create different tranlations/rotations for each *div*
+* To generate the shattered image effect, use random number to create different translations/rotations for each *div*
-* Use *setTimeout* to wait for the scattering to finish, then set all the transitions of the divs to the offset of the target point, this will restore the fragments to a whole image at difference point.
+* Use *setTimeout* to wait for the scattering to finish, then set all the transitions of the divs to the offset of the target point (This will restore the fragments to a whole image at a difference point).